-VFC personnel procedures ensure all hiring, working conditions, training, promoting, compensation, benefits, transfers, and layoffs will be administered fairly to all applicants, Volunteer members and employees, regardless of age, sex, race, color, ancestry/ethnicity or national origin, ancestry, disability, marital status, sexual orientation or preference, native language, political affiliation, or pregnancy.
+VFC personnel procedures ensure all hiring, working conditions, training, promoting, compensation, benefits, transfers, elections and layoffs will be administered fairly to all applicants and VFF’s regardless of race, color, religion, sex, ancestry/ethnicity, national origin, age, disability, gender, sexual orientation or preference, political affiliation, marital status, native language, medical condition, pregnancy or other characteristics which may from time to time be specified in applicable laws and regulations.

-Personnel decisions motivated by prejudice or by factors not related to the requirements of the job have no place in the Department or VFC’s personnel practices.
+Personnel decisions motivated by prejudice or by factors not related to the requirements of the job have no place in the department or VFC’s personnel practices.

-All decisions related to personnel policies and practices in such areas as recruitment, testing, selection, placement, employee development, training, and advancement shall be made on the basis of merit.
+All decisions related to personnel policies and practices in such areas as recruitment, testing, selection, election, placement, employee and VFF development, training, and advancement shall be made on the basis of merit.
 Any action by an individual counter to this policy is unacceptable.

 No person will be:

 (1) excluded from participation in,

 (2) denied the benefits of, or

 (3) be subjected to discrimination,

-because of age, sex, race, color, ancestry/ethnicity or national origin, creed or religion, regardless of age, sex, race, color, religious creed, national origin, ancestry, disability, marital status, sexual orientation or preference, native language, political affiliation, or pregnancy.
+because of race, color, religion, sex, ancestry/ethnicity, national origin, age, disability, gender, sexual orientation or preference, political affiliation, marital status, native language, medical condition, pregnancy or other characteristics which may from time to time be specified in applicable laws and regulations.

-RCOFD has a zero tolerance policy for discriminatory behavior or practices.
-All employees and Volunteers of the RCoFD shall maintain a work environment free from discrimination.
+The department has a zero-tolerance policy for discriminatory behavior or practices.
+All employees and VFF’s shall maintain a work environment free from discrimination.

-Paid and VFC Supervisors and managers are each personally responsible for setting the tone for a discrimination/harassment-free work place, by personal example, communication, and understanding.
+All career and volunteer supervisors are each personally responsible for setting the tone for a discrimination/harassment-free work place, by personal example, communication, and understanding.

-All Volunteers are responsible to ensure they are aware of this policy and understand what constitutes discrimination and sexual harassment.
-Paid and VFC Supervisors and managers must take appropriate measure whenever they witness, hear about, or reasonably should have known that such conduct may be occurring.
+All VFF’s are responsible to ensure they are aware of this policy and understand what constitutes discrimination and sexual harassment.
+Career and VFC supervisors must take appropriate measure whenever they witness, hear about, or reasonably should have known that such conduct may be occurring.

-An employee and/or Volunteer who witnesses an incident of discrimination or harassment has the responsibility to report it to an appropriate supervisor, i.e., the supervisor having responsibility for the work-site or work–related service being provided.
+An employee and/or VFF who witnesses an incident of discrimination or harassment has the responsibility to report it to the appropriate supervisor or an outside agency, i.e., the supervisor having responsibility for the work-site or work–related service being provided (see 4.14 and 4.15).

-Employees and/or Volunteers who violate anti-discriminatory laws, rules or policies, or knowingly or negligently allow unchecked violation of these, will be subject to disciplinary action up to and including dismissal.
-Under state and federal law, liability and monetary damages may be ascribed to the harasser, the harasser’s supervisor, and the Department.
+Employees and VFF’s who violate anti-discriminatory laws, rules or policies, or knowingly or negligently allow unchecked violation of these, will be subject to disciplinary action up to and including dismissal.

-PROHIBITING DISCRIMINATION BASED ON SEXUAL HARRASSMENT DEFINITION OF SEXUAL HARRASSMENT
+4.4 Prohibiting Discrimination Based on Sexual Harassment

+Definition of Sexual Harassment

 Sexual harassment is a form of discrimination that deprives its victim of equal employment opportunities.
-It is against federal and state law for any employee to sexually harass another.
-For RCOFD, this includes permanent staff members, contractors, seasonal employees, volunteers, paid-call firefighters, Schedule C employees, committee members, other governmental employees, vendors, or members of the public encountered during or because of work.
+It is against federal and state law for any employee or VFF to sexually harass another.

+This includes permanent staff members, contractors, seasonal employees, VFF’s, committee members, other governmental employees, vendors, or members of the public encountered during or because of work.

 Sexual harassment may be overt or subtle.
 Some behavior that may be tolerated in social setting is not appropriate in the workplace.
 Sexual harassment complaints may be substantiated by the complainant’s perception of the situation, if the conduct is sexually based.